 PHIL: So, it would seem the burden of proof ought to be on the continuationists who says, “These gifts never ceased.
 Prove it.”
 And I don’t think you could possibly prove that.

 JOHN: I don’t think they can either.
-All they can say, and this is what they continue to say, is that we think that the Holy Spirit can still do that if He chooses to do that.
-Even things like as bizarre as the Toronto Blessing.
-There were well-known, Evangelical, Reformed people going over there to see if they can get the experience that was supposedly happening.
+All they can say, and this is what they continue to say, is that, “We think that the Holy Spirit can still do that if He chooses to do that,” even things like as bizarre as the Toronto Blessing.
+There were well-known, evangelical, Reformed people going over there to see if they can get the experience that was supposedly happening.
 People were barking like dogs, and mooing like cows, and doing all kinds of bizarre stuff.
 You remember when all that was going on.
-And they were open to that because, you know, being open to any of it sort of makes you susceptible to all of it, because how do you eliminate anything?
+And they were open to that, because, you know, being open to any of it sort of makes you susceptible to all of it, because how do you eliminate anything?

-PHIL: Yeah, for the record, I mean we believe the Holy Spirit is God, and He is sovereign, and He is capable of doing anything He chooses to do.
+PHIL: Yeah.
+For the record, I mean, we believe the Holy Spirit is God, and He is sovereign, and He is capable of doing anything He chooses to do.
 But that’s not really the question, is it?

-PHIL: Yeah, in fact it seems to me that the underlying false assumption in the Charismatic worldview is the notion that if the Holy Spirit isn’t doing miraculous and even bizarre things, He’s not working at all.
+PHIL: Yeah.
+In fact, it seems to me that the underlying false assumption in the charismatic worldview is the notion that if the Holy Spirit isn’t doing miraculous and even bizarre things, He’s not working at all.
 He doesn’t work through ordinary means.
 He isn’t involved in the ordinary day-to-day things of life.
-So, if you deny these things, then you really don’t believe the Holy Spirit is active, how would you respond to that?
+So if you deny these things, then you really don’t believe the Holy Spirit is active.
+How would you respond to that?

 JOHN: Yeah, and even worse.
-You would think that the ministry of the Holy Spirit was primarily to conmen and charlatans, and frauds who take money from people who are victims.
-Is that the ministry of the Holy Spirit?
-To make Benny Hinn filthy rich?
+You would think that the ministry of the Holy Spirit was primarily to conmen and charlatans and frauds who take money from people who are victims.
+Is that the ministry of the Holy Spirit, to make Benny Hinn filthy rich?
 Furthermore, would the Holy Spirit validate Benny Hinn with signs and wonders and miracles, whose theology is aberrant, whose life is a tortured mess?
-Would the Holy Spirit validate Paul and Jan Crouch, whose lives are also anything but Christ-like?
-You know, by public knowledge.
+Would the Holy Spirit validate Paul and Jan Crouch, whose lives are also anything but Christlike, you know, by public knowledge?
 Who is the Holy Spirit validating here?

 If the Holy Spirit wanted to confirm and affirm the ministry of someone, and He was going to give them power to do miraculous things, I think it would be the people who are most faithful to the Word of God.
 But none of those people have any of this power.
 They’re always crazy people, bizarre people, people whose theology is more than suspect; it’s known to be heretical.

-PHIL: And yet there are people who are basically faithful to the Word of God who believe somehow that these gifts have gone on and whatever.
+PHIL: And yet there are people who are basically faithful to the Word of God, who believe somehow that these gifts have gone on, and whatever.
 Can an evil tree bear good fruit?
-How is it that this theology comes from the kind of source it does, and then gets into a movement like, you know, Reformed theology, people who profess to believe Scripture and preach Scripture, and yet they embrace Charismatic doctrine?
+How is it that this theology comes from the kind of source it does, and then gets into a movement like, you know, Reformed theology, people who profess to believe Scripture and preach Scripture, and yet they embrace charismatic doctrine?

 JOHN: Well, I mean, let’s be honest.
-It’s because there are people within the framework of Reformed theology, noble, good people who have made a great contribution, who don’t help people see clearly the error of this.
+It’s because there are people within the framework of Reformed theology, noble, good people who’ve made a great contribution, who don’t help people see clearly the error of this.
 That’s the point that we began this discussion.
 Why do some people allow this, tolerate this, and become cover?
 They become the cover, the shield for these people, under which they can exist with their heresy.

-If you invent the prosperity gospel, do you think that’s been a successful invention?
-Yeah, I mean, it’s taken Africa by storm.
-It’s just devastated the church in Africa, corrupted Christianity, made the worst people rich, and abused these poor people.
-It’s a promise that is the most despicable kind of thing, to promise to desperate people: healing, health, wealth.
+JOHN: Yeah, I mean, it’s taken Africa by storm.
+It’s just devastated the church in Africa; corrupted Christianity made the worst people rich and abused these poor people.
+It’s a promise that is the most despicable kind of thing, to promise to desperate people healing, health, wealth.